 The department is staffed by highly creative and enthusiastic specialists.
 At the core of our teaching there is a strong emphasis on building strong, positive working relationships with the students.
 We are passionate about the subject we teach and take great pride in our work.
 The students are assisted in developing skills in performance, communication, presentation, technical aspects, direction, design and analysis.
 We aim to encourage students to fulfil their potential by working hard in lessons and rehearsals, leading to student autonomy and responsibility.

 At Key Stage 3, there is always a strong emphasis on working as part of a group, developing team-working and communication skills.
-We refer to the use of Personal Learning and Thinking Skills (PLTS) and encourage a friendly, supportive, hard-working and fun environment.
+We develop the use of a range of learning and thinking skills and encourage a friendly, supportive, hard-working and fun environment.
 The curriculum also emphasises the essential skills needed for self-expression and confidence in public presentation.
-Our students experience a range of drama skills and explore a variety of topics.
-Our KS3 curriculum combines the skills of Making, Performing and Responding.

-At GCSE we follow the Eduqas specification.
+At GCSE, we follow the Eduqas specification.
 Students are encouraged to be physically active, creative, imaginative and express their own opinion.
-The Drama GCSE course is 75% practical for Year 11 and 60% practical for Year 10, which means that the vast majority of lessons are practical workshops teaching students skills such as; performing, devising, improvisation, interpretation of texts, exploration of topics and the technical knowledge required in order to transform play texts and their own work into pieces of performance.
-Students get the opportunity to work with a range of professional practitioners at Drama Menai (residential weekend) and go on theatre visits.
+The Drama GCSE course combines practical work with theory to enable students to fully understand the subject.
+The vast majority of lessons are practical workshops teaching students skills such as; performing, devising, improvisation, interpretation of texts, exploration of topics and the technical knowledge required in order to transform play texts and their own work into pieces of performance.
+Students get the opportunity to work with a range of professional practitioners and go on theatre visits.

-At A Level we follow the Eduqas specification.
+At A level, we follow the Eduqas specification.
 This course is taught through experiential and practical lessons.
 These often take the form of workshops where students use their own time to reflect upon their learning.
 There is a large emphasis on group work and students committing to rehearsals in their own time outside of lessons.
 Theatre visits are regularly organised and students are encouraged to attend as much live performance work as possible to support their studies.
-There is an annual weekend organised at the Garrick Theatre in Stockport, giving the students an opportunity to work with a range of professional directors; exploring, staging and performing extracts from the set texts being studied.
+Students have opportunities to work with a range of professional practitioners; exploring, staging and performing extracts from the set texts being studied.
+They also are exposed to an ambitious range of work from new practitioners.
 This practical approach forms a strong basis for the continued class work.
 All of our Performance Examinations take place in the evening which allows students to share their achievements with friends and family.

 |The Drama Department|